vantmet/vantmet.github.io/_drafts/NSX_Packet_Walks_Replication_Modes.md

 ### Unicast Replication Mode

 Unicast replication mode is the exact opposite of Multicast mode.
-With unicast mode, when a BUM frame is received by a VTEP, it send the frame directly to each other host in it's own VXLAN Segment.
+With unicast mode, when a BUM frame is received by a VTEP, it sends the frame directly to each other host in it's own VXLAN Segment.
 It then picks a host in each other VXLAN Segment that is designated the "UTEP" or "Unicast Tunnel End Point".
 When this host receives the frame, it sends it to each other host in the segment.

 Again, the calculation of "each other host" and "each other segment" takes into account logical switch location, so if a logical switch is not active on a host, or segment, it will not receive the frame.